Mitch's Btown Blog

 I had been listening to Lowe Stokes for years, as a fiddler in the Skillet Lickers recordings, before I found this 1928 recording of Stokes and his band the North Georgians.
 In this tune, and several others, they combined their old time fiddle band line up with distinctly jazz/blues tunes and instruments (as did Jimmy Rodgers, who recorded with Louis Armstrong in 1930).

 This recording includes a guitar solo break, apparently the first ever recorded, played by either Hoke Rice (Stokes’ regular guitarist at the time) or Perry Bechtel, who went on to a career in jazz, playing guitar and plectrum banjo.
-I am leaning towards Bechtel as the guitarist on this recording, the style seems much more like him than Rice, who was more in the Riley Puckett/North Georgia bass run style of playing.
+I am leaning towards Bechtel as the guitarist on this recording, his jazzy style seems much more like him than Rice, who was more in the Riley Puckett/North Georgia bass run style of playing.
+In 1929 he recorded over a dozen tunes in his own name, and most of them fall into the Jimmy Rodgers tribute/imitation style.
+Still Hoke displayed a jazzy side, including clarinet and a jazzy guitar break on his version of Georgia Jubilee.
+Well done cousin, but it just does not seem up to the playing on Land of Jazz, plus the guitar itself sounds so different than on the Land of Jazz.

-The 1919 sheet music is keyed in Bb, but the first two recordings, by Marion Harris and Billy Murray (both 1919) were sung in E. The Lowe Stokes version is pitched in F, showing some level of expertise on both fiddle and guitar.
-While a standard jazz key, it is a somewhat uncommon key for fiddle, though not as much as Bb!
-Rice definately had his jazzy side, including clarinet in his version of Georgia Jubilee.
-Hoke takes an extended break, well done, but it just does not seem up to the playing on Land of Jazz.
-So I still vote for Bechtel!
+The 1919 sheet music is keyed in Bb, but the first two recordings, by Marion Harris and Billy Murray (both 1919) were sung in E, both had the ragtime feel, as does this recent version by the Peachtime Ragtime Society Orchestra in Eb.
+The Lowe Stokes version is in F, showing some level of expertise on both fiddle and guitar.
+While a standard jazz key, F is somewhat uncommon for country fiddle, though not as uncommon as Bb!
+[The one tune So I still vote for Bechtel!]

-Here is some biographic information from Document Records
+Here is some biographic information on Lowe Stokes from Document Records, they have a great catalog!

 Lowe Stokes may be best known for his fiddling skills as a member of Gid Tanner and His Skillet Lickers, after he joined the hillbilly supergroup in 1927.